mehulthakral/logic_detector/README.md

 5. generator specifies a custom random data generator for an argument.
 It is a callable which takes no arguments.
 It can also be a string which has a function inside.
 The function must not take any arguments.

-To determine accuracy label wise for dynamic model:
+To determine prediction/optimization accuracy label wise for dynamic model for Python and C++:

   1. `cd backend`
   2. Add the labels for which accuracy has to be determined in the labels list in dataset_server.py.
 Available labels can be reffered from mapping.json
-  3. Run `python dataset_server.py` and the results can be seen in results.txt
+  3. Run `python dataset_server.py` for Python and the results can be seen in results.txt
+  4. Run `python cdataset_server.py` for C++ and the results can be seen in results.txt